scarletbright/avalanche-docs/docs/v1.0/en/staking.md

 ## Running a validator

+### Networking

-If you're running a validator, it's important that you follow some best practices to ensure that you receive a reward and keep your funds safe.
+If you're running a validator, it's especially important that your node is well connected to ensure that you receive a reward.
+See [here.](faq.md#networking-setup)

-### Networking for validators

-Your node must be able to receive incoming connections on the P2P port (`9651` by default.)
-You should specify the public IP your node will listen for incoming connections using `--public-ip=-[NODE PUBLIC IP]`.
-If you omit this argument, your node will try to discover its IP, which may fail.

-#### If your node is behind a router

-Your node needs to be able to receive traffic on the P2P port.
-To do this, set up a port forwarding rule on your router to allow TCP traffic on the P2P port.
-If you don't run with argument `--public-ip`, the node will also try to set up this rule using UPnP and NAT-PMP.

-#### If your node is not behind a router (e.g. on a cloud service)

-Start your node with argument `--public-ip=[NODE PUBLIC IP]` and make sure that your network settings (e.g. AWS security group) allow traffic on the P2P port.

-#### Is my node's staking port open?

-You can check using [this site.](https://portchecker.co/)

-#### HTTP Host
+### Allow API calls

 To make API calls to your node from remote machines, allow traffic on the API port (`9650` by default) and run your node with argument `--http-host=`

 If you do this, you should disable all APIs you will not use via command-line arguments.
 You should configure your network to only allow access to the API port from trusted machines (e.g. your personal computer.)

-#### Why is my uptime low?
+### Why is my uptime low?

 Every validator on the Avalanche network keeps track of the uptime of other validators.
 You can see the connections a node has by calling `info.peers`, as well as the uptime of each connection.